-Members will soon see a line item on their electric bill called “demand charge.”
+Members will now see a line item on their bill called “demand charge.”

 Demand charge is based on each member’s maximum “demand” put on the cooperative’s distribution system.
 The amount of electricity you consume in a month is measured in kilowatt hours (KWH), while “demand” is measured in kilowatts (kW).
 The max demand is the highest energy used in a 15 minute period over a month.
 That means the 15 minute interval that your business or residence is consuming (or “demanding”) the most electricity, in a given month, establishes your demand for the month.
 The demand charge line item will have a date and time stamp of when it occurred for your service, with a zero charge.